-When choosing one of the five methods to fairly split the rent explained above, it is also important to consider the room sizes and the usage of common areas.
+When choosing one of the five methods to fairly split rent with a couple explained above, it is also important to consider the room sizes and the usage of common areas.
 It is better not to assume or impose that as there is a couple, they should pay more for their room than the others.
-There are other factors to take in mind.
+There are other factors to take into mind.
 For example, what if the couple doesn’t spend much time in the apartment, and therefore, they barely use the living room or the kitchen?
 The best is always to try to concede some points to your roommates, to gain others.

 The Site cannot and does not contain legal advice.
 The legal information is provided for general informational and educational purposes only and is not a substitute for professional advice.

 Accordingly, before taking any actions based upon such information, we encourage you to consult with the appropriate professionals.
 We do not provide any kind of legal advice.
 The use or reliance of any information contained on this site is solely at your own risk.